Third Rock from the Sun (song): Content

 An elaborate story begins in a small town with a woman entering a local bar “one hip at a time” (suggesting her attractiveness); an initially unidentified married man decides to make advances on her and phones his wife at home to inform her that he is (falsely) working late.
 Instantly suspecting that he is cheating on her, the jilted wife phones her sister to ask for emotional support.
-The sister’s boyfriend then departs to a nearby convenience store for some alcoholic beverages, but leaves his vehicle running while making his purchases.
+The sister's boyfriend then departs to a nearby convenience store for some alcoholic beverages, but leaves his vehicle running while making his purchases.
 This, in turn, leads to several teenagers stealing his car and going on a joyride that culminates in a spectacular crash that causes a power outage to the entire town and appears to an observing waitress to be a UFO.
 The story comes full circle when town officials cannot locate the police chief — who is revealed to be the man at the bar whose attempted adultery triggered the chain of events in the first place.

 The moral of the story is that, as stated in the chorus, "when (Earth is) spinning 'round, things come undone/Welcome to Earth, third rock from the Sun."

 The radio version omits the vocoded "Welcome to Earth, third rock from the sun" intro and outro with police sirens.
+It's included on Diffie's first Greatest Hits album.

+The extended version features a vocoded version of the fourth verse.